MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rbac.md

    `az account show`

-1. Set your Azure subscription to the subscription and tenant:
+1. Set your Azure subscription to the subscription and tenant, and sign in to Azure.

    `az account set --subscription <your-subscription-id>`